 VKM was also requested to assess the applicant´s post-market environmental monitoring plan, and the management measures suggested in the draft implementing decision of the European Commission.

 The genetically modified maize 1507 has been developed to provide protection against certain lepidopteran target pests, such as the European corn borer (ECB, Ostrinia nubilalis), and some species belonging to the genus Sesamia.
-The insect resistence is achieved by the expression of a synthetic version of the truncated cry1F gene.
+The insect resistance is achieved by the expression of a synthetic version of the truncated cry1F gene.